Scroll up

 Double Portrait of Lucian Freud and Frank Auerbach, 1964 (detail of right panel)

-This is the first time that I have seen the Moderna Museet, Stockholm’s Double Portrait of Lucian Freud and Frank Auerbach, 1964, in the flesh – the only known Bacon portrait of Auerbach.
+This is the first time that I have seen the Moderna Museet, Stockholm’s Double Portrait of Lucian Freud and Frank Auerbach, 1964, in the flesh – the only known Bacon portrait of the late Auerbach (29 April 1931 - 11 November 2024).
 The delicate Baroque brushstrokes encapsulating Auerbach’s audacious aura (illustrated above).

 The fleeting face of Man in Blue I, 1954, is a miniaturist ‘non-illustrational’ self-portrait (though not listed as such).
 The fractured and faceted facial features are painted with such daintiness and delicacy; the hair has a halo of white dashes which give it the shimmering sensation of movement and it is strikingly akin to the photograph of Bacon by Jorge Lewinski (1967) also on display.
 The word ‘miniaturist’ is never associated with Bacon but it is evident in his Man in Blue series where the faces are all pained with a miniaturist economy.